-For our centenary we're working with award-winning garden designer Sarah Eberle to create a garden for Chelsea Flower Show in 2019.
+For our centenary we're working with award-winning garden designer Sarah Eberle to create a garden for RHS Chelsea Flower Show in 2019.

-Sarah Eberle's design is inspired by the revolutionary Victorian gardener William Robinson who introduced the notion of the ‘wild garden’ through his experimental planting and gave 1,000 acres of woodlands to the Forestry Commission as part of the Gravetye Estate in Sussex.
+The Resilience Garden design is inspired by the revolutionary Victorian gardener William Robinson who introduced the notion of the ‘wild garden’ through his experimental planting and gave 1,000 acres of woodlands to the Forestry Commission as part of the Gravetye Estate in Sussex.

-We continue to experiment with tree planting trials to prepare for different climatic conditions and increased threat from pests and diseases, and to create spaces for wildlife.
+We continue to experiment with tree planting trials to prepare for different climatic conditions and the increased threat from pests and diseases, and to create spaces for wildlife.
 As a result we are growing a greater diversity of tree species in our forests and advising private owners on how they manage their woodlands for the future.

-Visualisation of the Resilience Garden
+Visualisation of The Resilience Garden